ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/considerations-best-practices.md

 - The underlying Kubernetes provider used by MKE 4k [k0s] is available to use even without cluster networking being established.
-You can directly access it on any of the manager nodes through its binary, which is present in ``/usr/local/bin/k0s``.
+You can directly access it on any of the manager nodes through its binary, which is present in `/usr/local/bin/k0s`.
 Using it is the key to installing the unmanaged CNI and its pre-requisite Kubernetes resources.

-- You can prepare a KUBECONFIG with cluster-admin level access using ``/usr/local/bin/k0s`` kubeconfig admin, pipe it to a file, and use it as KUBECONFIG path for using helm or for using kubectl or client-go for the unmanaged CNI install steps.
+- You can prepare a KUBECONFIG with cluster-admin level access using `/usr/local/bin/k0s` kubeconfig admin, pipe it to a file, and use it as a KUBECONFIG path for using helm or for using kubectl or client-go for the unmanaged CNI install steps.